cuthbert-lwinga/Neural-Net-PHP/README.md

 ## Performance Enhancement with C++ Integration 🚀🔧

-### Major Update: Threading with C++

 I'm thrilled to share a significant performance enhancement that I've brought to Neural-Net-PHP: by integrating C++ and enabling threading, I've managed to significantly boost computation speeds.
-The latest benchmarks show that threading has dramatically decreased the time it takes to perform matrix dot product operations, which is a game changer for processing efficiency in neural network computations.
+The latest benchmarks show that threading has dramatically decreased the time it takes to perform matrix dot product operations, which is a game changer for processing efficiency in neural network computations, and makes this whole package more applicable for real life scenarios.

 ### Setting Up for Optimal Performance